Chen2314554655/Group2/System plan.md

 * Get the result given by the program

 ## 6. Physical environment
-* The website will run on any of the popular web browsers.
+* It will run on Windows systems

 ## 7.Development software
 * Visual Studio 2019